-THIS PAGE INCLUDES: Program Assurances
+Program Assurances

-Note: This section is preloaded from the prior year's IPRC.
-1. Program preparation responds to the identified needs of the local educational agencies or States where the program completers are likely to teach, based on past hiring and recruitment trends.
-Yes No No Yes No based on past hiring and recruitment trends.
-Yes No No Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom.
-Yes No 2.
+Program Assurances Note: This section is preloaded from the prior year's IPRC.
+1. Program preparation responds to the identified needs of the local educational agencies or States where the program completers are likely to teach based on past hiring and recruitment trends. • Yes No 2.
 Preparation is closely linked with the needs of schools and the instructional decisions new teachers face in the classroom.
-Yes • Yes NO 3.
+Yes No No 3.
 Prospective special education teachers are prepared in core academic subjects and to instruct in core academic subjects.
 Yes No Program does not prepare special education teachers 4.
 Prospective general education teachers are prepared to provide instruction to students with disabilities.
 Yes No 5.
-Prospective general education teachers are prepared to provide instruction to limited English proficient students. • Yes • No 6.
-Prospective general education teachers are prepared to provide instruction to students from low-income families. • Yes No No
+Prospective general education teachers are prepared to provide instruction to limited English proficient students.
+Yes No 6.
+Prospective general education teachers are prepared to provide instruction to students from low-income families.
+Yes No